Hit enter to search or ESC to close

 With 2020 firmly behind us, Chief Operating Officer, Gillian Granger, reflects on how Crombie Lockwood kept preparations for the Financial Services Legislation Amendment Act (FSLAA) on track, despite the chaos caused by Covid-19.

 “Right from the beginning we challenged ourselves to maintain an opportunistic mind-set.
-We looked at the new regulation as a great opportunity to challenge the status quo and deliver on our existing commitment to clients - to continuously evolve to meet their needs.
+We looked at the new Financial Services Legislation Amendment Act as a great opportunity to challenge the status quo and deliver on our existing commitment to clients - to continuously evolve to meet their insurance needs.

 “Having this philosophy already entwined into our culture and way of working, ie putting clients first, has been advantageous.
 It’s meant that our FSLAA journey to date has been about building on current best practice and better formalising and enhancing existing competency and conduct procedures - rather than starting from scratch.”